GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/manage-flow.md

 # Manage Flows

 Each `flow` is a continuous aggregation query in GreptimeDB.
-It is a query that continuously updates the aggregated data based on the incoming data and materializes the result.
+It continuously updates the aggregated data based on the incoming data.
 This document describes how to create, update, and delete a flow.

 A `flow` have those attributes:
 - `name`: the name of the flow.
 It's an unique identifier in the catalog level.